Fat Burning Hormones -- how to trigger them

 In addition to diabetes and thyroid disorders, there are many other endocrine disorders; they include growth abnormalities, sexual development abnormalities, diabetes insipidis, parathyroid disorders, disorders of the gonads (testis or ovaries), and adrenal disorders.

-If you suspect any such hormonal imbalances, your internist or other primary care physician may refer you to an endocrinologist.
+If you suspect any such hormonal imbalances, your internist or other primary care physicians may refer you to an endocrinologist.

 Unless you have a license to practice medicine, please do not rely on self-diagnosis of such imbalances.
 Only rely on a diagnosis made by a competent physician and not, for example, on one by a store clerk in a health food store or even a nutritionist.